NiYuan224/draft-ni-a2a-ai-agent-security-requirements/draft-ni-a2a-ai-agent-security-requirements.md

   * Audience
   * Grant type
   * Assertion

-The current best practice is {{I-D.draft-ietf-oauth-identity-chaining-06}}.
+* Agent-to-Agent Context

+The current best practice is {{I-D.draft-ietf-oauth-identity-chaining-06}}, which can preserve the above information during a cross-domain token exchange process.
+This ensures that internal resource servers perform independent secondary authorization instead of blindly trusting the master agent's upstream validation, preventing the privilege abuse of the master agent and unauthorized lateral movement.

 ## Converting to Internal Workflow